simplicity-js/simplicity/.github/DOCUMENTATION.md

 Simplicity's default `.env` file contains common configuration options whose values may differ based on whether your application is running locally or on a production web server.
-These values are read by the configuration files within the `config` directory using Simplicity's `env` function.
+These values are read by the configuration files within the `config` directory using Simplicity's built-in `env` function.

 If you are developing with a team, it is advisable to continue including and updating the `.env.example` file as you build out your application.
-By putting placeholder values in the example configuration file, you make it easier for other developers on your team to clearly see which environment variables are needed to run your application.
+Putting placeholder values in the example configuration file, makes it easier for other developers on your team to clearly see which environment variables are needed to run your application.

 **NOTE:** Variables in your `.env` file can be overridden